nauqh/Resonance/readme.md

 ### Genre preprocess

 Due to the import format of a dataframe, we need to convert the `genres` columns into a list.
-This is done by using the `split()` function:
+This is done by using the `split()` function

 ### TF-IDF encoding